doomnonius/keyforging/README.md

 <h2>Bugs: </h2>
 <ol>
 <li>extra armor is always applied, even if it's been broken.
 Potential Solution: a calcExtraArmor() function, which needs to remember if a card has been hit yet this turn.</li>
 <li>if Sneklifter steals an artifact and it doesn't belong to one of the active player's houses, it gets changed to house Shadows.
 This is good.
-The bug is that if the artifact leaves play it doesn't get changed back.
+The bug is that if the artifact leaves play it doesn't get changed back.</li>
+<li>If scout gives a minion skirmish for a turn, it keeps skirmish until death.
+Might be fixed.
 </ol>

 <h2>Card notes: (Cards I've implemented, w/ notes on implementation)</h2>